One Sample is Enough to Make Conformal Prediction Robust: Abstract

 \section{Abstract}

-Given any model, conformal prediction (CP) returns prediction \emph{sets} guaranteed to include the true label with high adjustable probability.
-Robust CP (RCP) extends this to inputs with worst-case noise.
-A well-established approach is to use randomized smoothing for RCP since it is applicable to any black-box model and provides smaller sets compared to deterministic methods.
-However, current smoothing-based RCP requires many model forward passes per each input which is computationally expensive.
-We show that conformal prediction attains some robustness even with a forward pass on a \emph{single} randomly perturbed input.
+For any black-box model, conformal prediction (CP) returns prediction \emph{sets} guaranteed to include the true label with high adjustable probability.
+Robust CP (RCP) extends the guarantee to the worst case noise up to a pre-defined magnitude.
+For RCP, a well-established approach is to use randomized smoothing since it is applicable to any black-box model and provides smaller sets compared to deterministic methods.
+However, smoothing-based robustness requires many model forward passes per each input which is computationally expensive.
+We show that conformal prediction attains some robustness even with \emph{a single forward pass on a randomly perturbed input}.
 Using any binary certificate we propose a single sample robust CP (\method).
 Our approach returns robust sets with smaller average set size compared to SOTA methods which use many (e.g. $\sim 100$) passes per input.
-Our key insight is to certify the conformal prediction procedure itself rather than individual scores.
-Our approach is agnostic to the setup (classification and regression).
+Our key insight is to certify the conformal procedure itself rather than individual conformity scores.
+Our approach is agnostic to the task (classification and regression).
 We further extend our approach to smoothing-based robust conformal risk control.